ThaniThamizhAkarathiKalanjiyam/more_books/content/History_and_Doctrines_of_the_Ājīvikas/chapter19.md

 +++
-title = "VII.
-THE EARLY ĀJĪVIKA COMMUNITY ( II) " weight = 19
+title = "XV.
+CONCLUSION  "
+weight = 28
 date = "2019-05-12"

 +++

-Begging and Dietary Practices

-Accusations of Worldliness and Immorality

-The Final Penance

-Ājivika Laymen

-Relations between Ājivikas and Buddhists

-Relations between Ājivikas and Jainas
+Summary

+Dr. Barua’s Three Questions .

+The Influence of the Ajivikas The Place of the Ajivikas in Indian History

+BIBLIOGRAPHY

+INDEX